praveen-4942/Magical-river/README.md

-# 🌙 Mystic Gallery & Diary
+# 🌙 Welcome to Praveenkumar G's World of Arts

 Welcome to my personal creative space ✨
-This website is a combination of my imagination, memories, emotions, and artworks.
+This website is a combination of my imagination, memories, emotions, artworks, games and puzzles.
 Built completely using frontend technologies and hosted with GitHub Pages.

----

-## 🌧️ Features

-### 📅 Aesthetic Diary Calendar

-* Monthly / Weekly / Yearly calendar views
-* Write daily diary entries
-* Upload multiple photos for each day
-* Random inspirational quotes
-* Responsive mobile-friendly design
-* Entries available only for today & past dates
-* Beautiful nature-inspired UI with glassmorphism effects

 ---